cskale/Useful-App/README.txt

 Troubleshooting
 - 401/403 in console → check Vercel env names/values and redeploy.
 - Blank content → confirm rows exist and section_slug matches section slugs.
-- Markdown not formatted → ensure 'marked' is installed and imported.
+- Markdown not formatted → verify your content is plain text or add a markdown parser.